WolframResearch/WolframClientForPython/docs/docpages/intro.rst

 The Wolfram Language session :class:`~wolframclient.evaluation.WolframLanguageSession` enables local evaluation of Wolfram Language code directly from Python.

-A session is initialized with a path to a Wolfram Engine executable.
+A session must interact with a Wolfram Engine executable.
+The library automatically discover Wolfram Engines installed at the default location.
+A specific Wolfram Engine can be specified by its path.
 The executable is located in the top level directory returned by the Wolfram Language symbol :wl:`$InstallationDirectory`.
 The relative path from this directory depends on the operating system, typical values are:

     * On `MacOS`: `Contents/MacOS/WolframKernel`
     * On `Windows`: `wolfram.exe`